anfeher/Instamarket/README.md

-# Instamarket
+# ML Platform
-Instaleap - ML Technical Challenge
+This repo is intended to build a platform for ML/DL projects.